edgeroboticsstudio/.github/profile/README.md

 ## 📧 Contact & Inquiries

 We are passionate about sharing our work and collaborating with others.
-If you have any questions or need support, please reach out to us !
+If you have any questions or need support. please reach out to us !

 - **Primary Contact** : edgeroboticsstudio@gmail.com